Samhita-kolluri/homiehub/README.md

 5. **Monitoring & Logging** – observability, email alerts, system health

 > For detailed system documentation, see [system_design.md](system_design.md)

-Absolutely!
-For a professional, pro-level README like this, a **Table of Contents** (ToC) at the top improves readability and navigation, especially on GitHub.
-You can auto-generate it using markdown links to headers.
-Here’s how it would look for your README:

 ---

 # Table of Contents